revolunet/angular-carousel/README.md

 # AngularJS Touch Carousel

-An AngularJS carousel implementation optimised for mobile devices.
+An AngularJS 1 carousel implementation optimised for mobile devices.

+**This project is not maintained anymore, and looking for maintainers.**

 Demo : http://revolunet.github.io/angular-carousel